-This address is also known as the public address.
+This is the external address and is also known as the public address.

-On Home office networks that use a NAT router the internal IP addresses use a special IP address range.
+On Home/home office networks that use a NAT router the internal IP addresses use a special IP address range.

 This address range is specifically reserved for internal addresses and the IP addresses will not be forwarded by routers on the Internet.